Who we are?

 How can you contact us?

-If you are unhappy with how we’ve handled your information, or have further questions on the processing of your personal data, contact us here: Albert House, 256-260 Old Street, London, EC1V 9DD or GDPRenquiries@trg-uk.com
+If you are unhappy with how we’ve handled your information, or have further questions on the processing of your personal data, contact us here: Fitzrovia House, 16 Mortimer St, London W1T 3JL or GDPRenquiries@trg-uk.com